A-Meteor-in-Feb/DDS_RealData/StreamDeck_Tests/StreamDeck_Python/README.txt

 Welcome to your first Connext DDS example!

-This Python example was generated using the data type statistic_data from data.idl.
+This Python example was generated using the data type partition_data from data.idl.

 This example has one application (data_program.py)